 Introduction to NVivo

-- This short course provides basic training in key NVivo 12 features for qualitative data analysis
+- This online course teaches you the basic and advanced features of NVivo for qualitative analysis

 - This course can be taken on its own or as part of the ECPR training tracks.